DavisPL-Teaching/261/lecture3/README.md

 - Poll

-- Behind how Dafny works: starting with first-order logic.
+- Some of the theory behind how Dafny works

+  + Starting with proofs in first-order logic.

-- (If time) Move on to Lecture 4, Hoare logic and dynamic logic.
+  + (If time) Move on to Lecture 4, Hoare logic and dynamic logic.